rachartier/tiny-inline-diagnostic.nvim/README.md

 This setup listens for `SidekickNesShow` and `SidekickNesHide` events to toggle the diagnostics accordingly.

+## Comparison with Neovim's Built-in `virtual_lines`

+As of Neovim 0.11, the diagnostic system supports a `virtual_lines` option (see [neovim/neovim#31959](https://github.com/neovim/neovim/pull/31959)).
+This built-in feature renders diagnostics as virtual lines below the affected code.
+However, there differences :

+**Built-in `virtual_lines`**: Inserts virtual lines into the buffer, which shifts all subsequent text down.
+This can be distracting during navigation, as the visible text "jumps" whenever diagnostics appear or disappear.

+**`tiny-inline-diagnostic.nvim`**: Renders diagnostics as inline virtual text that overlays the code without moving any lines.
+This approach eliminates visual disruption, maintaining a good editing experience.
+Additionally, this plugin is highly configurable with multiple presets, extensive display options (overflow handling, multiline support, diagnostic counts, related information), custom formatting, and fine control over when and how diagnostics appear.

+For users who prefer diagnostics to remain unobtrusive and non-intrusive while having extensive customization options, `tiny-inline-diagnostic.nvim` provides a cleaner, more flexible alternative.

 ## Troubleshooting

 - **Colors wrong**: Adjust `hi` table or `mixing_color`